FAQ on Atal Pension Yojana, Queries on Atal Pension Yojana

-Any Citizen of India can join APY scheme.
+Any Citizen of India can join the APY scheme.
 The following are the eligibility criteria,

 ii He / She should have a savings bank account/ open a savings bank account.

-iii The prospective applicant should be in possession of mobile number and its details are to be furnished to the bank during registration.
+iii The prospective applicant should have a mobile number, and its details are to be furnished to the bank during registration.

-Government co-contribution is available for 5 years, i.e., from 2015-16 to 2019-20 for the subscribers who join the scheme during the period from 1st June, 2015 to 31st December, 2015 and who are not covered by any Statutory Social Security Schemes and are not income tax payers.
+Government co-contribution is available for five years, i.e., from 2015-16 to 2019-20 for the subscribers who join the scheme from 1st June 2015 to 31st December 2015 and are not covered by any Statutory Social Security Schemes and are not income taxpayers.

 4. Who are the other social security schemes beneficiaries not eligible to receive Government co-contribution under APY?